-Former member of Syrian secret police convicted in Germany
+Former Syrian secret policeman convicted of aiding torture

 It was the first time that a court outside Syria ruled in a case alleging Syrian government officials committed crimes against humanity.
 German prosecutors invoked the principle of universal jurisdiction for serious crimes to bring the case that involved victims and defendants who were in Germany.

 Details of the ruling were not immediately available, but Al-Gharib could have been sentenced to more than a decade behind bars.
-However judges considered his defection and court testimony as mitigating factors.
+However judges were able to consider his defection and court testimony as mitigating factors.

-The 44-year-old was accused of being part of a unit that arrested people following anti-government protests in the Syrian city of Douma and took them to a detention center known as Al Khatib, or Branch 251, where they were tortured.
+Al-Gharib was accused of being part of a unit that arrested people following anti-government protests in the Syrian city of Douma and took them to a detention center known as Al Khatib, or Branch 251, where they were tortured.

+The 44-year-old went on trial last year with Anwar Raslan, a more senior Syrian ex-official who is accused of overseeing the abuse of detainees at the same jail near Damascus.

+Raslan is accused of supervising the “systematic and brutal torture” of more than 4,000 prisoners between April 2011 and September 2012, resulting in the deaths of at least 58 people.
+A verdict in his case is expected later this year.

 Evidence reviewed during the trial included photographs of thousands of alleged victims of torture by the Syrian government.
 The images were smuggled out of Syria by a police officer.